Brianetta/StickyLocks/README.md

 doors, chests, switches, buttons and pressure plates.
 It also includes redstone repeaters and comparators, protecting redstone device timings.

-This plugin does not prevent destruction of any of the protected blocks, although there will be an option to protect those with an inventory from destruction.
+This plugin does not prevent destruction of any of the protected blocks.
 The idea is that this plugin will be used in combination with some other plugin to provide protection from destruction, such as Towny, Factions or WorldGuard regions.

 ## Done so far: ##